ToxyFlog1627/midl/README.md

-# MIDL - minimalistic dynamic linker
+# MIDL - MInimal Dynamic Linker
-MIDL is a minimal dynamic linker written for 64bit Intel Linux. \
-It was built in order to learn more about dynamic linkers, loaders and ELF.
+MIDL is a small dynamic linker written for 64bit Intel Linux in order to learn more about shared libraries and ELF.

 ## What is a dynamic linker?
 Dynamic linker is a program responsible for loading executable and linking it with shared libraries at runtime, such as glibc's `ld-linux`. \
 A dynamically-linked ELF contains `PT_INTERP` field in the header which specifies a path to the interpreter. \
 When file is executed, kernel loads an ELF into the memory, loads an appropriate interpreter(e.g. dynamic linker) and calls its entry point. \
-Interpreter is then responsible for doing everything needed to run this binary, this includes but not limited to loading libraries and linking them.
+Interpreter will then prepare the environment before passing the execution to the ELF itself.
+Preparations includes but not limited to loading libraries and linking them.

+## Interpreter: shared object vs executable

+If interpreter is an executable, it will be loaded at a fixed address, therefore it is possible that it will overlap with with another ELF.

+If it is a shared object (i.e. shared library) it is position independent, thus can be loaded anywhere.
+Although it is easier to deal with, it has its own downsides, namely having to start the execution with linking itself.

 ## Building a dynamic linker
-Options required to build linker:
+Flags required to build linker:
 1. `-pie` to make it position independent, because dynamic linker can get loaded anywhere in the memory.
 2. `-Wl,--no-dynamic-linker` to make it statically-linked \
 Alternatively, `-pie -Wl,--no-dynamic-linker` can be replaced with `-static-pie`.